-In the case of a developed economy, inflation makes trade balance favourable while for the developing economies inflation is unfavourable for their trade balance.
+In the case of a developed economy, inflation makes trade balance favourable, while for the developing economies inflation is unfavourable for their balance of trade.
 This is because of composition of their foreign trade.
-The benefit to export which inflation brings in to a developing economy is usually lower than the loss they incur due to their compulsory imports which become costlier due to inflation.
+The benefit to export which inflation brings in to a developing economy is usually lower than the loss it incur due to its compulsory imports which become costlier due to inflation.

-13. ON EMPLOYMENT
+13. On Employment

-Inflation increases employment in the short-run but becomes neutral or even negative in the long run (see the Phillips Curve and the NAIRU in the earlier sections).
+Inflation increases employment in the short-run, but becomes neutral or even negative in the long run (see the Phillips Curve and the NAIRU in the earlier sections).

-114. On Wages 🕳
+14. On Wages

-Inflation increases the nominal (face) value of the wages while their real value falls.
-That is why there is a negative impact of inflation on the purchasing power and living standard of the wage employees.
+Inflation increases the nominal (face) value of wages, while their real value falls.
+That is why there is a negative impact of inflation on the purchasing power and living standard of wage employees.
 To neutralise this negative impact the Indian government provides dearness allowance to its employees twice a year.